The Antigone Project

-The project started in 2014, when Hour 25 Community members worked together to create an updated English translation of Sophocle’s Antigone.
+The project started in 2014, when Kosmos Society (then called Hour 25) Community members worked together to create an updated English translation of Sophocle’s Antigone.
 The members of the community engaged deeply with the text and with each other to bring together this revised translation, which tracks about 70 ancient Greek terms in transliteration.
 These key terms comprise an accessible core vocabulary that help readers understand complex concepts about ancient Greek civilization, even through translation.
 Once the text was prepared, the community wanted to use it to reach out to students around the world.
 It was then that the idea of performances emerged.

 In the first phase of the Antigone Project, two groups of high school students, one in Greece and the other in the United States, performed a selection of Sophocles’ Antigone, then met via Google+ Hangout to discuss their experiences of learning and staging this ancient tragedy.
 The selected passage (lines 441–581) focused on the highly charged moment when Creon first confronts his niece, Antigone, and accuses her of burying her brother, Polyneices, against his decree.

 Antigone Project: Phase Two

 Our goal for 2016–2018 is to create a compilation of the performances filmed by individual schools that would together present the entire tragedy.
 Participating schools may also record the “Ode to Man” (lines 334–383).

 The performances filmed so far are available in this playlist: